redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 After running this command, you will need to log out and log back in for the changes to be applied.
 If you plan to use virt-manager or boxes to visually manage the virtual machines created in the next step, this would be a good time to install those tools now.

-1. Run script to setup your virtual environment.
+6. Run script to setup your virtual environment.

        export NODE_DISK=30
        instack-virt-setup

 You should now have a vm called instack that you can use for the instack-undercloud installation that contains a minimal install of Fedora 20 x86_64.
-The instack vm contains a user "stack" that uses the password "stack" and is granted password-less sudo privileges.
+The instack vm contains a user "stack" that uses the password "stack" and is granted passwordless sudo privileges.
 The root password is "redhat".

-1. Get IP Address
+7. Get IP Address

 You'll need to start the instack virtual machine and obtain its IP address.
 You can use your preferred virtual machine management software or follow the steps below.

        virsh start instack
        cat /var/lib/libvirt/dnsmasq/default.leases | grep $(tripleo get-vm-mac instack) | awk '{print $3;}'

-1. Get MAC addresses
+8. Get MAC addresses

 When setting up the undercloud on the instack virtual machine, you will need the MAC addresses of the baremetal node virtual machines.
 Use the following command to obtain the list of addresses you can add to your deploy-overcloudrc file later.